-being a psychology major is that it opens the door to many career opportunities.
+One of the advantages of being a psychology major is that it opens the door to many career opportunities.

 Careers in Psychology by clicking here.
 The United States Bureau of Labor Statistics has a list of occupations that are also related to the psychology field.
 Click here to view the list.

 Salary is always an important consideration when choosing a career path.
 The chart below indicates the earning potential for several areas of focus: